SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 ```

-To test this behavior, we evaluate the method above and then we validate that effectively the instance variable was mutated.
+To test this behavior, we evaluate the method above, and then we validate that the instance variable was effectively mutated.
 To make sure the value was modified, we set an initial value to the variable before the evaluation.
 After the evaluation, we should not keep that value.
 The case of the return is similar to our previous tests.